marlinlang/marlin-docs/docs/source/index.rst

    :alt: Marlin logo

 **Marlin** is a simple and intuitive programming language.

-Check out the :doc:`getting_started` section for further information.
+Check out the :doc:`getting-started` section for further information.

 .. note::